raspberrypi/documentation/configuration/wireless/access-point-bridged.md

 ```
 Once your Raspberry Pi has restarted, search for WiFi networks with your wireless client.
 The network SSID you specified in file `/etc/hostapd/hostapd.conf` should now be present, and it should be accessible with the specified password.

-If you have access to the local network and the Internet from your wireless client, congratulations on your new access point!
+If your wireless client has access to the local network and the Internet, congratulations on your new access point!

 If you encounter difficulties, read the section below.